Boris Johnson gets ‘partygate’ report but questions linger

 The force said it had asked for Gray’s report to make only “minimal reference” to the events being investigated by detectives “to avoid any prejudice to our investigation.”

 Johnson’s opponents accused the government of trying to water down a report that could trigger an attempt to oust the prime minister by his own party.
-Some Conservative lawmakers say they will push for a no-confidence vote if Gray finds Johnson was at fault or lied to Parliament about his actions.
+Some Conservative lawmakers have said they will push for a no-confidence vote if Gray finds Johnson was at fault or lied to Parliament about his actions.

+The circumscribed and partial report may give Johnson at least a temporary reprieve from calls for his ouster.

+“It’s a mess,” said Will Walden, a former Johnson aide.
+“It’s probably bad for democracy, but inadvertently good for the PM.”

 It’s unclear whether Gray’s full findings will be published once the police investigation is finished.
+Johnson’s spokesman, Max Blain, said the prime minister’s office would discuss with police and Gray’s team “what is suitable” to publish.

+Johnson could be interviewed by detectives as part of their probe and may face a fine if he is found to have breached the law.

 Johnson, meanwhile, was trying to change the subject from his personal woes, marking the second anniversary of Brexit on Monday by touting economic opportunities outside the European Union.